KiranGadhavi/banking-app/project_details.md

 11=> Review your code to ensure consistent naming conventions and code structure.

 12=> Prepare your GitHub repository for submission, ensuring it's accessible to the specified GitHub users.

+### My current setup with four pages (dashboard, account overview, transaction forms, and transaction history) The main page is entry point, providing quick access to all key features of my app.

+To enhance this structure:

+Keep the main page as is, serving as a navigation hub and showcase for your app's capabilities.

+Dashboard page to display a summary of the user's financial status, including recent transactions and account balance.

+The account overview page can provide more detailed information about specific accounts.

+transaction forms page is already set up for handling deposits, withdrawals, and transfers.

+The transaction history page developed to include sorting and filtering functionality.

+This layout provides a comprehensive and user-friendly banking experience.
+The TransactionCard component you're using on the main page can be repurposed for the dashboard and transaction history pages to maintain consistency across your app.